 Regular hot tubs are higher maintenance but a classic choice.
 These two types of tub have both pros and cons and we are going to run through them all so that you can make the best decision for you and your spa needs.

 What is the difference between an inflatable and regular hot tub?

 The main clue is in the name – inflatable hot tubs can be inflated and deflated at leisure, whereas a regular hot tub remains fixed to the ground in one permanent spot.

-An inflatable spa or any form of portable, blow up hot tub is designed so that it can be used at times that suit the owner, and then stored away when not in use.
+An inflatable tub or any form of blow up, portable hot tub is designed so that it can be used at times that suit the owner, and then stored away when not in use.

-Regular hot tubs will often take up more space and have more advanced features, hence why this is often the go-to choice.
+A standard hot tub will often take up more space and have more advanced features, hence why this is often the go-to choice.

 How does an inflatable hot tub work?

 Inflatable hot tubs have a basic design and are generally smaller in size than a regular built-in hot tub.
 For an inflatable hot tub to operate, all you have to do is blow it up with air.
 Inflatable tubs will come with a heater and a pump to circulate and heat up the water.